Start Building for Free

 Environment variable usage options

 CircleCI uses Bash, which follows the POSIX naming convention for environment variables.
 Valid characters include letters (uppercase and lowercase), digits, and the underscore.
-The first character of each environment variable must be a letter.
+The first character of each environment variable name must be an alpha character or an underscore, not a digit.

 Order of precedence